-Last summer, there were over 100 dangerous barbecue fires involving LP Gas cylinders in Victoria.
-That’s more than one fire every day of summer.
+Last summer, there were too many dangerous barbecue fires involving LP Gas cylinders in Victoria.
 Some of those barbecue fires turned into house fires, resulting in serious burns and the loss and damage of family homes.

 So, to stay safe, know the drill before you grill.

 Get into the habit of doing a soapy water check.
 Squirt your gas connection with soapy water to make sure there are no leaks.
 If no bubbles appear, you’re safe to use.